ejsuncy/alfred-angular-snippets/README.md

 * For example, summon Alfred and type `ng comp`
 * Your query following `ng` is matched against the snippet names via Alfred workflow's default `filter` function.

+See it in action here, where I have the following apps open: vim in a terminal, WebStorm, Sublime Text, and MS Word (just for fun!):

 ![Snippets in Action][snippets]

 [snippets]: https://github.com/ejsuncy/alfred-angular-snippets/blob/master/snippets.gif